runabol/spring-security-passwordless/README.md

 After you entered your email address on the Reset Password page you were sent a link with a special code (a.k.a "token") embedded in it which providess you with the ability to reset your password.

-That website essentially used your email address to create a secure, one-time-password link to your account.
+That website essentially used your email address to create a secure, one-time-password "magic" link to your account.

 Passwordless authentication says, "well, if we can do this when the user loses his password why can't we do it whenever he needs to login?".